Policy and Procedure Name:

 ii.

-documentation and a statement of causality for the condition(s) is not on file.
+statement of causality for the condition(s) are not on file.

 d.
 If